amazon-braket/amazon-braket-examples/README.md

   * [**Running quantum circuits on QPU devices**](examples/getting_started/2_Running_quantum_circuits_on_QPU_devices/2_Running_quantum_circuits_on_QPU_devices.ipynb)

     This tutorial prepares a maximally-entangled Bell state between two qubits, for classical simulators and for QPUs.
 For classical devices, we can run the circuit on a local simulator or a cloud-based on-demand simulator.
 For the quantum devices, we run the circuit on the superconducting machine from Rigetti, and on the ion-trap machine provided by IonQ.
 As shown, one can swap between different devices seamlessly, without any modifications to the circuit definition, by re-defining the device object.
-We also show how to recover results using the unique Amazon resource identifier (ARN) associated with every task.
+We also show how to recover results using the unique Amazon resource identifier (ARN) associated with every quantum task.
 This tool is useful if you must deal with potential delays, which can occur if your quantum task sits in the queue awaiting execution.

   * [**Deep Dive into the anatomy of quantum circuits**](examples/getting_started/3_Deep_dive_into_the_anatomy_of_quantum_circuits/3_Deep_dive_into_the_anatomy_of_quantum_circuits.ipynb)